alterationx10/branch/site/pages/hollywood/index.md

 1. Uses `JsonDecoder` to deserialize the JSON arguments into the tool case class
 2. Calls the tool's `execute()` method
-3. Returns the result as a string
+3. Encodes the result as JSON (preserving structure for complex return types)

 Since tool arguments are deserialized via JSON, tools automatically support all types that have a `JsonDecoder` instance, including: